CTCC1/Abenteuer/README.md

 ## Inspiration

 There are always times in your life when you don't know what to do and where to go.
-Why don't explore the secret neighborhood recommended by Abenteur?
-Your only goal is to reach the destination and win absolutely nothing.
-Just like what happens in life.
+Why don't explore the secret places in your neighborhood with Abenteur?
+Who knows what awaits you at the destination?
+Abenteuer, meaning Adventure in German, is an iOS app that helps you explore your surroundings :D

 ## How to play